HVEM & HVAD: Højmesse med Herlufs Vokaler. Musik af Monteverdi samt satser fra Palestrinas Missa Brevis

 Vitaliano: Johan Olsson (tenor)

-Deda Christina Colonna, Opera Director
+Deda Cristina Colonna, Opera Director

-Deda Christina Colonna, Opera Director
+Deda Cristina Colonna, Opera Director

 Deda Cristina Colonna is a director and choreographer; her favourite repertoire is Baroque and Classical opera, as well as all the works through-composed.
 Her style is deeply influenced by her own stage experience, with a special expertise in baroque dance, rhetorical gesture and period acting.
 Although it is based on historically informed practice , her work reaches out to today's audiences through the use of a modern stage style, influenced also by drama and other forms of contemporary theater.